 This one might be tough, but it will make you feel a whole lot better!
 If you’re a real social animal, try to go a week only having a maximum of two drinks a night.
 If at all possible, cut it out entirely during the week to give your body a chance to cycle out all of the toxins and waste products.

-With the drinks available at Made By The Hill, we understand giving up alcohol entirely for a whole week could be tough, but it may also mean you’ll be back on your feet faster so you can get back to our delicious food menu!
+With the drinks available at Eat St. Bar, we understand giving up alcohol entirely for a whole week could be tough, but it may also mean you’ll be back on your feet faster so you can get back to our delicious food menu!

 Don’t sideline yourself for too long with a food coma.
-Follow these simple steps and you’ll be on your feet ready to socialise at Made By The Hill again in no time.
+Follow these simple steps and you’ll be on your feet ready to socialise at Eat St. Bar again in no time.